zameerejaz/arsenal-app-zameer/README.md

 [![Product Fixtures Screen][readmeDemo2]](https://github.com/zameerejaz/arsenal-app-zameer/blob/main/readmeDemo2.png?raw=true)

 This web application, developed using Next.js, Tailwind CSS, tRPC, and TypeScript, facilitates the management of football players.
 Users can add new players to the database while ensuring players added have a distinct jersey number.
 Additionally, the app offers functionalities for updating and deleting player information.
+The app also includes an additional 'Fixtures' tab, displaying upcoming games.
+The fixture data is being pulled in real-time from football-data.org

 <p align="right">(<a href="#readme-top">back to top</a>)</p>